 Cottage | 3 bedrooms | sleeps 6

-David thinks that CR Asbee, the Arts and Craft artist and architect and pioneering disciple of William Morris introduced a cottage lay out which has now become part of the Campden vernacular which Croftsbrook conforms to, a basic U shape with rooms surrounding three sides of a central courtyard.
+David thinks that CR Asbee, the Arts and Craft artist and architect and pioneering disciple of William Morris introduced a cottage lay out which has now become part of the Campden vernacular which Croftsbrook conforms to, a basic U shape with rooms surrounding three sides of a central small courtyard.

 David's private studio accessed from the courtyard, and on the other side of the cottage, the private self contained annex are attached but entirely separate and retained for the owners unobtrusive family use, so friendly help is at hand if needed.